Lemming97/Project_3/README.md

 I would like positive affirmations for the days I feel less that 100% I would like to be insulted to keep my ego in check
-I need to be able to vote  and see what other people have voted in order to guide my confirmation bias
+I need to be able to vote  and see what other people have voted in order to guide my confirmation bias I would also like to be able to donate money to validation affirmations

 ```